rohankumardubey/quackfs/README.md

 - [ ] Creating new databases from a specific point in time (sharing data with zero copy)
 - [ ] Merging of snapshot layers
 - [ ] Garbage collection of snapshot layers
+- [ ] Add proper database indexing
 - [ ] Fix -test.shuffle 1742466944778699921

 ## Getting Started

-This project is setup using devcontainers.
-To get started, you can use one of the following options:
+This project is setup using [Dev Containers](https://containers.dev/).
+To get started, you can use one of the following editors:

 - VSCode
 - Cursor
 - Github Codespaces (quite slow if you use the free plan)

-It should work with any other IDE that supports devcontainers, but I've only tested it with the above.
+Install the required extension first [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
+It should work with any other IDE that supports Dev Containers, but I've only tested it with the above.

 ## Usage